emberjs/website/source/guides/routing/defining-your-routes.md

 ## Defining Your Routes

-When your application starts, the router is responsible for recognizing the current URL and selecting the current _state_.
-This state object is responsible for rendering templates, finding models, configuring controllers, and responding to actions from templates and views.
+When your application starts, the router is responsible for displaying templates, loading data, and otherwise setting up application state.
+It does so by matching the current URL to the _routes_ that you've defined.

 Most applications will start by defining what happens when the user navigates to `/`, the application's home page: